Andy-Dawson/SPWakeUp/README.md

 -Include (new for v1.1.0): Includes the URL in the list of URLs to be woken.
 Note that this can also be used to wake a specific URL on another system (as long as the account that is being used has access).
 Can be used more than once.
 Example: SPWakeUp3.exe -Exclude:http://sharepoint.domain.com/sites/SC1 -Include:http://sharepoint.domain.com/sites/SC1/SubSite1
 This example would exclude the site collection listed and everything underneath it, with the exception of the SubSite1 subsite which would be woken.
 Note that at present only the specific URL specified by the -Include paramter would be woken.
 If you require subsites beneath this to also be woken, they must also be specified.

+-IncludeFile (new for v1.2.0): Includes the URLs in the specified file in the list of URLs to be woken.
+Useful when several URLs are to be included instead of specifying each on the command line individually.
+Should be used once.
+Example: SPWakeUp3.exe -Include:C:\SPWakeUp\URLs.txt This example would include the additional URLs specified in the file URLs.txt located at C:\SPWakeUp on the local server.
+URLs should be specified one per line in the file to be used.
+If an empty file is specified, or the file specified does not exist, it is skipped.

 -Email: An email address that should be sent a log of the results.
 **Note**: The implementation currently uses SharePoint's e-mail configuration to send e-mail.
 To send e-mail you should have configured SharePoint's outgoing e-mail and have ensured that the configuration is functional.
 Use of SPWakeUp3 on a system not running SharePoint will mean that e-mail notifications will not work.